JRoy6/site-spect/README.md

 ### S26.
 Create Makefile to make things easier.
     - Commands to forward the ports and keep it running in the background.
     - Ugly way of killing port-forward commands.

-## To-Do
-    - Use helm dependicies
-    - Create/export index patterns for kibana.